Madison, Wisconsin: Former teams

+Amateur sports

+Madison is home to several endurance sports racing events, such as the Crazylegs Classic, Paddle and Portage, the Mad City Marathon, and Ironman Wisconsin, which attracts over 45,000 spectators.
+The CrossFit Games were held at the Alliant Energy Center from 2017 to 2023.
+Madison has several active ultimate disc leagues organized through the nonprofit Madison Ultimate Frisbee Association.

+Madison United Rugby senior level clubs include the Wisconsin Rugby Club, the 1998 and 2013 USA Rugby Division II National Champions, the Wisconsin Women's Rugby Football Club, and the Madison Minotaurs.
+The Madison Curling Club was founded in 1921 and one of its teams won the 2014 Women's US National Championship.
+Madison's Gaelic sports club hosts a hurling team organized as the Hurling Club of Madison and a Gaelic football club with men's and women's teams.

+The roller derby league, Madison Roller Derby, was formed in Madison in 2004 and is a member of the Women's Flat Track Derby Association.
+Madison is also home to Wisconsin United Roller Derby, a member league of the Men's Roller Derby Association.

+The Blackhawk Ski Club, formed in 1947, provides ski jumping, cross-country skiing and alpine skiing.
+The club's programs have produced several Olympic ski jumpers, two Olympic ski jumping coaches and one Olympic ski jumping director.
+The club had the first Nordic ski facility with lighted night jumping.

 Parks and recreation

-Parks

 Madison has 6,431 acre of park space, which is 13.5% of the city's total area.
 Parks in the city include James Madison Park, which has views of Lake Mendota; Frank W. Hoyt Park, which is listed on the National Register of Historic Places; Garner Park, where the Madison Opera holds an "Opera in the Park" event; and Warner Park, which is home to the stadium for the Madison Mallards baseball team.

-Recreation
+Goodman Pool is Madison's public outdoor swimming pool.

+The University of Wisconsin–Madison Arboretum manages 520 acres of remnant forests and prairies throughout Wisconsin.
+The 300-acre (1.2 km2) Lakeshore Nature Preserve preserves native species along the southern shore of Lake Mendota.

-During the winter months, sports enthusiasts enjoy ice-boating, ice skating, ice hockey, ice fishing, cross-country skiing, and snowkiting.
+During the winter months, sports enthusiasts enjoy ice boating, ice skating, ice hockey, ice fishing, cross-country skiing, and snowkiting.
 During the rest of the year, outdoor recreation includes sailing on the local lakes, bicycling, and hiking.

 Madison is known for its extensive biking infrastructure, with numerous bike paths and bike lanes throughout the city.
 Several of these bike paths connect to state trails, such as the Capital City State Trail, Military Ridge State Trail, and Badger State Trail.
 In addition to these bike paths, most city streets have designated bike lanes or are designated as bicycle boulevards, which give high priority to bicyclists.
 In 2015 Madison was awarded platinum level Bicycle Friendly Community designation from the League of American Bicyclists, one of only five cities in the US to receive this (highest) level.